LB2391: Accelerating Infrastructure Modernization with OpenShift Virtualization

 Lab summary

-These are 3 main modules that will be covered in this lab, as well as 2 additional interactive video modules that will be expanded upon in the future:
+These are 3 main modules that will be covered in this lab, as well as one module featuring interactive video demonstrations.

 VM Foundations with OpenShift Lightspeed: